Triathlon Ontario Core Values

 Winston has been involved in the sport of triathlon for two years.
 Professionally he is an internationally experienced sports administrator, consultant and researcher.
 As an athlete, he was part of the NextGen/Development Program with Bobsleigh Canada Skeleton, has participated in two World Lifesaving Championships and was on the University of Windsor Men Rugby Team.
 He is an NCCP Trained Learning Facilitator in Triathlon, an NCCP Comp Intro Certified Olympic Weightlifting Coach and is an official in figure skating, triathlon and lifesaving sport.

-To become an Officer or a Director, you must be a member in good standing, be at least eighteen (18) years of age and not an undischarged bankrupt.
+To become a Director, you must be a member in good standing, be at least eighteen (18) years of age and not an undischarged bankrupt.

-Meetings of the Board of Directors are held regularly.
-Locations and format may vary.
-In an effort to reduce costs, many meetings will be held by conference call and these will not be open to the general membership.
+Meetings of the Board of Directors are held virtually b-monthly, or more often if needed and not open to the general membership.

 AGM Minutes 2010, AGM Minutes 2011, AGM Minutes 2013, AGM Minutes 2014, AGM Minutes 2015, AGM Minutes 2016 AGM Minutes 2017, AGM Minutes 2018, AGM Minutes 2019, AGM Minutes 2020, AGM Minutes 2021, AGM Minutes 2022